mixianghang/IFTTT_measurement/docs/index.markdown

 In each snapshot, you will find the following files.
 - **channelList.json**

-  Each line of this file is the json string of an IFTTT service(channel).
-The json format is shown as below.
+  Each line of this file is an IFTTT service(channel) encoded in json.
+One example is shown as below.
   ```json
 {
     "channelId": "1172726678",